-Warangal is located on northern Andhra Pradesh State and it lies along the Chennai-Kazipet-Delhi rail route.
-The city is famous for its beautiful lakes, temples and wildlife along with its rich antiques and relics.
+The city of Warangal is famous for its beautiful lakes, temples and wildlife along with its rich antiques and relics.
 A thousand-pillared temple, built in 1162, is located within the city itself.
-Warangal is now a commercial and industrial center.
-Two walls once surrounded Warangal`s fort, lying southeast of the present-day city, traces of the outer wall remain, as do the four stone gateways ('sanchar') of the inner wall.
+Warangal is now a commercial and industrial centre.
+Two walls once surrounded Warangal fort, lying southeast of the present-day city, traces of the outer wall remain, as do the four stone gateways ('sanchar') of the inner wall.

 The Kakatiya King Rudra Deva, following the Chalukyan style of temple architecture, built one of the most famous monuments of Andhra Pradesh, the Thousand Pillar Temple, located in Hanamkonda, in 1163 AD.
-The 3 shrines are dedicated to Lord Shiva, Vishnu and Surya - with its perforated stone screens, richly carved icons, meticulously designed pillars, stands testimony to the highly evolved brilliance of Kakatiya architecture.
+The 3 shrines are dedicated to Lord Shiva or Mahadeva, Vishnu and Surya - with its perforated stone screens, richly carved icons, meticulously designed pillars, stands testimony to the highly evolved brilliance of Kakatiya architecture.
 The six feet high monolithic Nandi is another major lure of this temple, also known as 'Trikutalayam', because of the three shrines within.
-There are a few festivals that are celebrated in the temple complex, which are Maha Sivaratri, Ganesa Festival, Karthika Poornami, Nagula Chaviti & Kunkuma Pooja.
+There are a few festivals that are celebrated in the temple complex, which are Maha Shivaratri, Ganesha Festival, Karthika Poornami, Nagula Chaviti and Kunkuma Pooja.

 The Bhadra Kali temple is situated on a hilltop between Hanamkonda and Warangal.
 And as it states, it is noted for its stone image of the Goddess Kali.
 She is depicted with eight arms and carries a weapon in each hand.
 Even the Bhadrakali Cheruvu is adjacent to this temple.